PetropoulakisPanagiotis/kakuro/README.md

 Kakuro.py can solve kakuro puzzles with FC and MAC algorithms.
 Puzzles are hard-coded but the user can hard-code it's own puzzle.
 In the end of the computations winner algorithm is printed.

-Note: I have use extra modules from UC Berkeley CS188 Intro to AI -- Course Materials(http://ai.berkeley.edu/home.html)
+Note: I only own kakuro.py module and  have use some extra modules from UC Berkeley CS188 Intro to AI -- Course Materials(http://ai.berkeley.edu/home.html)

 ## Compilation:
 python3 kakuro.py